minkyum/lseb/README.md

 # lseb
-This repository includes source codes for attribution of changes in the Bowen ratio
+This repository includes a source code for attribution of changes in the Bowen ratio.